 |Walking Duration||7 hours|

-The aim of the hiker is to get to the foot (bottom) of Despair hill.
+The aim of the hiker is to get to the peak of elephant hill.

 - If you travel from a very low altitude, spend at least an hour at the gate to acclimatise.